Skip to main content

 - Your citations MUST be consistent throughout the `research_report`.

-- You MUST use the `list_web_search_results` function to list the web search results that were used in creating the research report
+- You MUST use the `list_search_results` function to list the web search results that were used in creating the research report

-- You MUST use the `load_web_search_result` function to load the web search results.
+- You MUST use the `load_search_result` function to load the web search results.

-- You MUST use the `research_report` variable provided in the REPL to modify the research report by adding citations.
+- You MUST use the `research_report` variable provided to you to modify the research report by adding citations.

 - You MUST make sure the `research_report` is valid markdown.